 Biological Age estimation is frequently used as a health tool

 In this project, we investigate the use of Biological Age technology and explore how reliable this health technology is to induce favorable changes in metabolic risk factors.
-This is done with three separate projects, where biological age is evaluated after 1 year in free-living subjects 1 year after, where a cross-sectional approach is used to study the estimation algoritm and finally a validation experiment.
+This is done with three separate projects, where biological age is evaluated after 1 year in free-living subjects 1 year after, where a cross-sectional approach is used to study the estimation algorithm and finally a validation experiment.

 Link between mitochondrial dynamics and function